dklymenk/dklymenk/README.md

 That said, I have one project here that you might find worthwhile - [warcrime](https://github.com/dklymenk/warcrime) and it's accompanying [warcrime-api](https://github.com/dklymenk/warcrime).

 If you are looking for more of my codes, please check out my [GitLab](https://gitlab.com/dklymenk).

+I also invite you to take a look at [my personal website](https://dmytro.klymenko.xyz).
+It features a list of projects that includes personal ones as well as volunteering contributions and some of my commercial work.